jpmairinque/cardmarker-ark.reactjs/README.md

 # Ark CardMaker - ReactJS

-Esta aplicação é uma ferramenta prática para a geração do texto de descrição dos cards, que são o caminho para a organização de melhorias e bugs a serem resolvidos no sistema.
+Esta aplicação é uma ferramenta prática para a geração do texto de descrição dos cards, que são as tarefas de melhorias e bugs a serem resolvidos no sistema.

-// This app is a useful tool to generate the descriptive text of the cards, that are the pathway to organize the improvements and bugs to be solved on the system.
+// This app is a useful tool to generate the descriptive text of the cards, that are the tasks of improvements and bugs to be solved on the system.

 ## App Overview // *overview da aplicação* 💻